csirtgadgets/csirtg-ipsml-py/README.md

 # csirtg-ipssml
-simple library for detecting suspicious connections
+simple library for detecting suspicious connections.

+This model is very simple and looks at features such as:

+* Time of day (hour)
+* General Long / Lat
+* TimeZone
+* Country Code
+* ASN

+NOTE: THE DEFAULT DATA-SETS ARE NOT STATISTICALLY SOUND

+While not meant to be perfect, meant to demonstrate how you might look at suspicious connections and build a VERY SIMPLE machine learning model around those features.

 https://csirtgadgets.com/commits/2018/3/8/hunting-for-suspicious-domains-using-python-and-sklearn
 https://csirtgadgets.com/commits/2018/3/30/hunting-for-threats-like-a-quant